b4stet/py_aqua/readme.md

 - for a given section, group IDs must be unique
 - for a given group, item IDs must be unique
 - for a given table, column IDs must be unique

+## Gap analysis config
+Gap analysis report contains a `summary` chapter, then one for each category, and finally an appendix grouping user answers.

+### Scoring
+Several plots are built from scores:
+- Final and category grades
+- Grades distribution per category
+- Grades distribution per sections
+- In each category, item distribution per status

+Each score comes from the sum of `priority x item_score` for category/section scores, and sum of `priority x category_score` for the final score.
+- all score range from 0 to 100
+- priorities are weights defined under `analysis.priorities` key of `quiz_default.yml`

+Score are then converted into a grade letter, a color, and a tag, all defined under `analysis.scoring` key for plots and summary chapter.
+Item status are also converted in a color, under `analysis.statuses` key for plots.

+### Summary chapter
+The text is picked up from `analysis.summary` and `analysis.categories[].summary` keys, based on the tag assigned from final and category scores respectively.

+A table gathers the top 10 remediations among all categories.

+### Category chapters
+Each category chapter has 3 parts:
+- a description of items covered, defined under `analysis.categories[].description` key in html multlines format, and a waffle plot of item statuses
+- the list of remediations, table automatically built from review results
+- the gap analysis: a table commenting each answer